 The human (or animal) figure is used as a point of departure, so that I may distort it.
-For instance, in some pieces, such as I’ve Been Known to Ride on Chrome, I deconstruct an image of a domestic cat and a snake to depict the internal duality of beauty and beastly rooted in Jungian psychology.
+For instance, in I’ve Been Known to Ride on Chrome, I deconstruct an image of a domestic cat and a snake to depict the internal duality of beauty and beastly rooted in Jungian psychology.
 Domestic cats offer furry, lovable companionship and are a common subject of kitsch.
 Kitty-themed tchotchkes are ubiquitous—they thrive in the form of figurines and cookie jars.
 Meanwhile, snakes are collectively misunderstood to be merely venomous and loathsome, their imagery effectively utilized in the creepy tattoos that identify Lord Voldemort’s allies (in Rowling’s Harry Potter series).
 The quotidian belief of the western populace accepts that the cat is cuddlesome while the snake is inherently evil and directly associated with sin.
 However, when a cat becomes frightened, it transforms into a more beastly animal: fang teeth revealed, ears pulled back, hissing.
 (This is supposedly the feline’s attempt at mimicry).
 On the contrary, the vulnerable state of a coiled, sleeping snake may resemble a harmless lap cat.
 I have chosen these two animals in order to better mock the mythos of popular culture.